 "You can also get a personally compounded and prescribed retinol with your specific skin in mind if you see a board-certified dermatologist," Nichols said.

-One of the most common mistakes, Nichols says, is only concentrating on your face while doing your skin care routine, especially when it comes to anti-aging products.
+One of the most common mistakes, Nichols said, is only concentrating on your face while doing your skin care routine, especially when it comes to anti-aging products.

 "I always tell my patients that the skin care regimen for their face should be matched on their neck daily as well," Nichols said.